About the Inform project

 Photo @ Carlo Iacovino

-- Create a network of national and regional data repositories and tools to monitor the state of the Pacific’s environment.
+- Data Portals: create a network of national and regional data repositories to store and share environmental data, to monitor the state of the Pacific’s environment.

-- Facilitate the use of environmental data for national planning and sustainable development.
+- Data Analysis: facilitate the use and analysis of environmental data for national planning and sustainable development.

-- Assist Pacific islands with meeting national reporting requirements, including State of Environment reporting.
+- Reporting Tool: assist Pacific islands with meeting multiple national and international reporting requirements, by reusing indicator based reporting.

 Photo @ Stuart Chape